fomenko-o/rsschool-cv/cv.md

 ## About me

-Hi, I am junior developer with 1+ year of experience designing, developing websites.
+Hi, I am a junior developer with 1+ years of experience designing, developing websites.
-I want to improve my skills to become great frontend developer.
+I want to improve my skills to become a great frontend developer.

 ## Contact
 - **Email:** oleksandra.fomenko@gmail.com